bmoscon/cryptofeed/README.md

 Handles multiple cryptocurrency exchange data feeds and returns normalized and standardized results to client registered callbacks for events like trades, book updates, ticker updates, etc. Utilizes websockets when possible, but can also poll data via REST endpoints if a websocket is not provided.

+## Install

+You can install and upgrade Cryptofeed using Pip:

+    $ python3 -m pip install --user --upgrade aiohttp

+For speeding up DNS resolving also install aiodns:

+    $ python3 -m pip install --user --upgrade aiodns

+You may also be interested by cchardet as a faster replacement for chardet:

+    $ python3 -m pip install --user --upgrade cchardet

+To install Cryptofeed along with aiodns and cchardet in one bundle:

+    $ python3 -m pip install --user --upgrade cryptofeed[speedups]

+To install Cryptofeed along with [Arctic](https://github.com/man-group/arctic/):

+    $ python3 -m pip install --user --upgrade cryptofeed[arctic]

+To install Cryptofeed and enable its Redis capabilities:

+    $ python3 -m pip install --user --upgrade cryptofeed[redis]

+To install Cryptofeed and enable its ZeroMQ capabilities:

+    $ python3 -m pip install --user --upgrade cryptofeed[zmq]

+To install Cryptofeed and enable its RabbitMQ capabilities:

+    $ python3 -m pip install --user --upgrade cryptofeed[zmq]

+To install Cryptofeed along with its MongoDB dependencies:

+    $ python3 -m pip install --user --upgrade cryptofeed[mongo]

+To install Cryptofeed along with its PostgreSQL dependencies:

+    $ python3 -m pip install --user --upgrade cryptofeed[postgres]

+To install Cryptofeed along with its Kafka dependencies:

+    $ python3 -m pip install --user --upgrade cryptofeed[kafka]

+To install Cryptofeed along with all optional dependencies and speedups:

+    $ python3 -m pip install --user --upgrade cryptofeed[all]

+## Example

 Please see the [examples](https://github.com/bmoscon/cryptofeed/tree/master/examples) for more code samples, the [documentation](https://github.com/bmoscon/cryptofeed/blob/master/docs/README.md)  or the [FAQ](https://github.com/bmoscon/cryptofeed/tree/master/FAQ.md) for some oddities and gotchas.